annajolt/DataAnalysis_FBProphet/README.md

 ![Mercado_Search_Trends_Heatmap](Resources/Mercado_weekly_heatmap.png)

-Based on the graphs it can be noted that there is an increase in search trends in the beginning of the week during late hours (between 20:00 - 00:00).
+Based on the graphs it can be noted that there is an increase in search trends in the beginning of a week during late hours (between 20:00 - 00:00).

-After analyzing the search trends, we know need to continue by reviewing the data of the stock price and see if they increase during the times when the search trends are the highest and vice versa (correlation).
+After analyzing the search trends, we now need to continue by reviewing the data of the stock price and see if they increase during the times when the search trends are the highest and vice versa (correlation).

 To analyze this data, we took the first six months of the year 2020 stock prices and search trends.
 The data produced the following graphs: